 In the case of “Cane Fire,” it’s a long overdue conversation that feels vibrant in the hands of Banua-Simon, who considers the long history of the islands’ outside forces lining their own pockets without much of the proceeds going to local residents.
 The director didn’t need to look far for details, telling of his own great uncle Henry Bermoy, who witnessed first-hand the shift from one form of economic exploitation in the region to another as a descendant of Filipino workers lured to Hawaii to work in the sugar cane fields, achieving significant progress towards equitable working conditions with increasing union organization until the islands achieved statehood in 1959 and the powers that be reallocated their investments into tourism where they could pay the same workers considerably less as hospitality staff.

 However, even as compelling as Bermoy’s individual story is as well as that of the Coco Palms Hotel, a contentious location in the present day after the once-grand hotel has been devastated in a hurricane and its land is up for grabs between redevelopers and locals who insist they have claim to it, “Cane Fire” is equally fascinating in how Banua-Simon interrogates how Hollywood was enlisted to put on a glamorous facade for a brutal business, eventually becoming impenetrable to attack as a fantasy destination in most people’s minds.
 The film becomes at once a comprehensive survey of both labor and the film and television industries on the islands while repositioning the images of them both to see them anew and the result proves to be revelatory.
-Following its virtual debut at Hot Docs last summer and a win for Best Documentary Feature at Indie Memphis, “Cane Fire” is screening in Los Angeles this weekend at the L.A.
-Asian Pacific Film Festival and Banua-Simon was kind enough to talk about the origins of the project, putting the personal history of his family into a greater context and the discoveries he made along the way.
+Following its virtual debut at Hot Docs last summer and a win for Best Documentary Feature at Indie Memphis, “Cane Fire” is now starting its national rollout and Banua-Simon was kind enough to talk about the origins of the project, putting the personal history of his family into a greater context and the discoveries he made along the way.

 How did this come about?